Millburn belongs to the people who live here.

 Isn’t it time we looked at what happens inside?

-We’re not just updating the façade.
+We’re not just fixing the exterior.

-This isn’t about parties.
+This isn’t about politics.

 Vote YES on or before November 4, 2025.